 Love was in the air at Lake Chapala in the 1940s.
 In Ajijic in 1949, Canadian writer Harold Masson (1915-2011) met and married English nurse Helen Rigall, who was in Ajijic visiting her uncle, Herbert Johnson, and his wife, Georgette.

 American artist Gerry Pierce (1900-1969), who painted several watercolors in Ajijic in the mid-1940s, began his art career in Nova Scotia, Canada, in the late 1920s.

 Canadian artist Clarence Ainslie Loomis painted Ajijic in the early 1990s.
 I would love to learn more about this elusive character whose paintings are very distinctive.

 Loomis was following in the footsteps, so to speak, of Canadian artist Eunice Hunt and her husband Paul Huf who spent many years working in Ajijic in the 1960s and 1970s.
 The couple married in Ajijic and their two sons were both born in Mexico.
 The family subsequently moved to Paul’s native Germany to continue their artistic careers.

 In the 1950s, a young Canadian woman, Dorothy Whelan, became the partner of artist and photographer Ernest Alexander (1921-1974) who ran the Scorpion Club in Ajijic.
-“Alex” led an extraordinary life but things spiraled out of control after the couple left Ajijic and moved to San Francisco.
+“Alex” led an extraordinary life but, sadly, things spiraled out of control after the couple left Ajijic and moved to San Francisco.

 Swedish-American visual artist Carlo Wahlbeck (born in 1933) studied at the Winnipeg School of Art in Canada and lived in Chapala for two or three years in the mid-1970s.